tomh157/budgeting/e2e/README.md

         |@!$£     |
         |AbYz     |
         |123      |
-*This test will fail in the third example with a useful error message 'Add button is not disabled' because the numeric characters enable the Add button*
+*This test will fail in the third example with a useful error message 'Add button is not disabled'.
+This way we also test that the numeric characters enable the Add button*

-Scenario: Test deleting an expense from the budget Given I am on the modus budget app in the Budget tab And  I add an Expense of 100
+Given I am on the modus budget app in the Budget tab And I add an Expense(anything other than income)of $100 When I click the Add button
-  When I delete the entry from the budget
+Then I expect the entry to be added to the budget
-  Then the entry no longer exists on the page
+And the total outflow in Red to increase by $100
+And the working balance to decrease by $100
+*

 MANUAL TEST CASES